Amish prepare for annual hospital benefit auction

 He expects the sale to wrap up around 4 p.m. followed by two hours of cleanup.

-For more information or to make donations, contact Byler at 2774 state Route 208, New Wilmington; Rudy L. Byler at 259-A South Stonebase Road, New Wilmington; Mose H. Kurtz, 776 Orchard Road, Mercer; Dannie H. Byler, 533 Lusk Road, Volant; Seth M. Byler, 448 Leesburg Station Road, New Wilmington; Harvey D. Hostetler, 260 Mast Lane, New Wilmington; or Henry J. Byler at 131 S and S Lane, Volant.
+For information, contact Byler at 2774 state Route 208, New Wilmington; Rudy L. Byler at 259-A South Stonebase Road, New Wilmington; Mose H. Kurtz, 776 Orchard Road, Mercer; Dannie H. Byler, 533 Lusk Road, Volant; Seth M. Byler, 448 Leesburg Station Road, New Wilmington; Harvey D. Hostetler, 260 Mast Lane, New Wilmington; or Henry J. Byler at 131 S and S Lane, Volant.

 (0) comments